-The City will continue to take actions to remove barriers to affordable housing by implementing the City's 2030 General Plan, 2014-2022 Housing Element, (including the updated 2022-2030 Housing Element in process), and ongoing updates to the Municipal Code.
+The City will continue to take actions to remove barriers to affordable housing by implementing the City's 2030 General Plan, 2014-2022 Housing Element, (including the draft 2022-2030 Housing Element in process), and ongoing updates to the Municipal Code.
 In addition, the City will continue its support of affordable housing developers proposing projects funded with the influx of additional federal low-income housing tax credits.
-The City will pursue the new State Permanent Local Housing Allocation funds (PLHA) and continue implementation the CDBG-DR (disaster recovery) funds for development of multifamily housing and related infrastructure projects.
+The City will continue implementation the CDBG-DR (disaster recovery) funds for development of multifamily housing and related infrastructure projects.